naveentk1/naveentk1/README.md

 ###Interests:

--kernel Development
+- kernel Development

--Compilers
+- Compilers

--Unix enjoyer
+- Unix enjoyer

--CUDA
+- CUDA

 In the procces of fixing the mistakes i made in the last couple years and fixing my life